mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 Once this is all set up, all you have to do to add new posts is create a new `.markdown` file in your local `_posts` directory, add the header with the title and date, and then type away about whatever you want to write about, using Markdown formatting.
 When you're done, do `git add .`, `git commit -m "add blog post"`, `git push`, and wait for it to publish; GitHub says it can take up to 10 minutes, but I think they're hedging.
 It's usually less than 5.

 That's it.
 Easy peasy tropical ~~storm~~ breezy.
 And now you have experience with Ruby, Git, GitHub, and Markdown to put on your resume.
 And you can be proud that you used the "if you want a challenge" solution.
+For me, despite the multitude of type-and-click blog platforms, **I'd rather be coding.**

 *Let me know f you find anything in this walkthrough that is wrong or doesn't work as it should.
 My email is at the bottom of the page.*